 Do you remember the chase scene in Indiana Jones and the Last Crusade?
 Indy was being pursued by fez-wearing agents, pushing a classic Venetian water taxi to its limits as he attempted to navigate between cargo ships at the port.
 The water taxis still look like they were built in the 1940s with their classic wood and white paint and smooth lines.
 They are definitely the romantic way to get around, but come with a hefty price tag.

 Between the bridges, canals, and narrow rabbit warren of streets, your feet offer the best way to see Venice, so wear comfortable, sensible shoes.
-The stretch between St. Lucia Station and St. Mark’s is a rat race of tourists and groups to navigate and the first time we went, it felt incredible stressful in the crowds.
+The stretch between St. Lucia Station and St. Mark’s is a rat race of tourists and groups to navigate and the first time we went, it felt incredibly stressful in the crowds.

-One way to avoid it as you are finding your feet, is to take a Vaporetto from the station into the center of town or to try and time your arrival before ten in the morning or after six, when the throngs of day trippers are arriving or beginning to depart.
+One way to avoid it as you are finding your feet is to take a Vaporetto from the station into the center of town or to try and time your arrival before ten in the morning or after six when the throngs of day-trippers are arriving or beginning to depart.

 Once you have found your bearings, move beyond these central zones and enjoy more of what the city is all about.

 You can’t go to Venice and not see the iconic sights you’ve grown up with associating with the city.
 But that’s what everyone else is going for too – especially if they’re part of an organized bus tour or cruise ship vacation.
 It’s when you choose to visit them that will make your day or days more memorable, as who really wants to line up for hours in the hot sun?